daann-81/research-aggregator-mcp/README.md

   }
 }

+more details of usage in https://modelcontextprotocol.io/introduction

 MCP inspector (only in dev):

 run MCP in terminal using: python main.py --transport SSE run MCP inspector in different terminal using: npx @modelcontextprotocol/inspector

 open up MCP inspector in brower using http://127.0.0.1:XXXX (where XXXX is default of 6274)

+mroe details of usage in https://modelcontextprotocol.io/docs/tools/inspector